rehierl/node-tree-outliner/1-basics/2-2-hierarchy-of-sets.md

 * Sets B and D overlap each other.
 * The borders of B and D cross each other.

-Note that a similar inconsistency exists between sets C and D.
+Note the similar inconsistency between sets C and D.

 <!-- ======================================================================= -->
 ## derived statements